NathanaelWhite/Integrity-back-end/README.md

 # Integrity-Strength&Conditioning

-a mocl-up application for Integrity Strength and Conditioning
+a mock-up application for Integrity Strength and Conditioning

 ## Built With